2026 Annual Conference

 Bookfair

-Our Bookfair is a key part of the Annual Conference and is a perfect occasion for exhibitors to engage directly with delegates who are at the forefront of today’s art history and visual culture.
-No other annual event for art history in the UK offers the breadth and quality of research, in one place, at one time.
-We welcome academic publishers, independent publishers, magazines and other educational or cultural organisations and businesses who are keen to engage with those researching or practicing art history.
+Our Bookfair is a key part of the Annual Conference and a perfect occasion for exhibitors to engage directly with delegates at the forefront of today’s art history and visual culture.
+No other annual event in art history in the UK offers the breadth and quality of research in one place at one time.

-The Bookfair forms part of the central hub of the Conference; near the Registration and Information desk at Churchill College and is one of the designated spaces where delegates can meet and mingle in between sessions.
+The Bookfair takes place in the Conference’s central hub, near the Registration and Information desk at Churchill College, and is one of the designated spaces where delegates can meet and mingle between sessions.

 Programme